wsoule/wsoule/README.md

 Web Developer / Computer Science Student
 -------------

+I have been working on programming regularly for about 2 years.
+I have worked on many projects throughout that time to expand my knowledge, and I am constantly trying to find new ways to expand my knowledge.

 * 🌍  I'm based in Lansing, MI
 * ✉️  You can contact me at [wsoule679@pm.me](mailto:wsoule679@pm.me)
 * 🧠  I'm learning Typescript, React, and Angular